Punk rock subgenres: Folk punk

 Folk punk combines elements of folk music and punk rock.
 Its subgenres include Celtic punk and Gypsy punk.
 Folk punk generally takes one of two forms: either traditional folk music played in a punk rock style, or music incorporating the themes of punk rock but played on acoustic instruments (sometimes adding additional folk instruments such as mandolins, accordions, banjos or violins).

 Grindcore

 Grindcore is an extreme fusion genre of heavy metal and hardcore punk that originated in the mid-1980s, drawing inspiration from abrasive-sounding musical styles, such as thrashcore, crust punk, hardcore punk, extreme metal, and industrial.
 Grindcore is considered a more noise-filled style of hardcore punk while using hardcore's trademark characteristics such as heavily distorted, down-tuned guitars, grinding overdriven bass, high-speed tempo, blast beats, and vocals which consist of growls, shouts and high-pitched shrieks.

 Gypsy punk

-Gypsy punk mixes traditional Romani music, Klezmer or Eastern European music with punk rock.
+Gypsy punk mixes traditional Romani music, Klezmer and Eastern European folk music with punk rock.
 It typically features violin, acoustic guitar, accordion, and tenor saxophone, along with electric guitar, bass, and drums.